These People (Richard Ashcroft album)

 These People is the fourth studio album from British singer and musician, Richard Ashcroft.
 The album was released on 20 May 2016 through Righteous Phonographic Association, Cooking Vinyl and Harvest Records.
 This is his first solo album since his 2010's solo project album, United Nations of Sound, and also his first main studio album since 2006's, Keys to the World.

 Critical reception

-These People received generally mixed-to-favourable reviews from music critics.
+These People received generally mixed reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 51 based on 15 reviews.